-Description: To address the nitrogen water quality impairment associated with the Back Channel, the City will develop a Nitrogen Source Identification Report within 4 years of the effective permit date consistent with Part I requirements of Appendix H. The Report will be submitted to EPA as part of the year 4 Annual Report.
-The report will include the following elements:
+Description: To address the nitrogen water quality impairment associated with the Upper and Lower sections of Sagamore Creek, the City developed a Nitrogen Source Identification Report that was completed in June 2022 consistent with Part I requirements of Appendix H. The Report will be submitted to EPA as part of the year 4 Annual Report.
+The report includes the following elements: